-- 5.1 Section 18-7.3 outlines Landscape requirements as follows: "Any use required by this Chapter to be screened shall be contained within a fence or wall not less than six (6') feet in height, or a visual screen consisting of evergreen or evergreen type hedges, or shrubs, spaced so as to provide a solid and compact wall of landscape materials, located and maintained in good condition and within ten (10') feet of the property line, provided further that the regulations may be expanded based upon the recommendations of the Borough Engineer."
+5.1 Section 18-7.3 outlines Landscape requirements as follows: "Any use required by this Chapter to be screened shall be contained within a fence or wall not less than six (6') feet in height, or a visual screen consisting of evergreen or evergreen type hedges, or shrubs, spaced so as to provide a solid and compact wall of landscape materials, located and maintained in good condition and within ten (10') feet of the property line, provided further that the regulations may be expanded based upon the recommendations of the Borough Engineer."
 The portions of the University fronting on Cedar Avenue are surrounded by a metal fence.
 As noted in section 2 above, the fence is located within the front yard area.
 The fence proposed is an open metal fence that will provide separation but not screening.
 The plans indicate a mix of supplemental plantings along Cedar Avenue behind the proposed open metal fence.
 The applicant should address buffering of the project from their street frontages.
 I note that a fence is proposed around the parking area to the west of the proposed police station.
 Plantings are proposed on the northern side of the fence to buffer the appearance from Cedar Avenue.
 The applicant has added additional plantings to screen the dedicated police access drive from the neighbors across the street.
-In addition, plantings have been provided in the gaps along lot 3.
-To further screen the roadway behind lot 3 plantings have been provided in the gaps along Cedar Avenue, and along the proposed roadway.
+To further screen the roadway behind Lot 3, plantings have been provided in the vegetation gaps along Cedar Avenue, and along the proposed roadway.
 In addition, an irregularly shaped evergreen hedge is added between the roadway and the plantings along Cedar Avenue.
-The appearance of the view from Cedar should be reviewed with the Board. - 5.2 The plan indicates the existing trees on the site.
-See comment-5.3 to follow for specific comments on trees noted during my site investigation.
-I anticipate trees will be removed as part of the project.
-The trees to be removed should be noted on the plans.
-Section 23-4.4 outlines requirements for tree replacement as follows: "Unless otherwise stated in these rules, the removal of any six (6") inch tree or six (6") inch grouping of trees must be replaced with trees the total diameter at breast height (DBH) of which is equal to at least 30% of the total diameter at breast height (DBH) inches removed.
-No replacement tree shall have a diameter breast height less than two (2") inches.
-If the removal of one tree necessitates a replacement of more than three trees, DBH may be satisfied by planting three trees and thereafter substituting shrubs for trees at a rate of one shrub per one (1") inch of DBH."
-A tree preservation plan is required by ordinance.
-The applicant should address trees of greater than 6" to be removed and show the trees to be replaced meet the criteria.
-Please note, if the removal of trees is necessary to erect a building, home or other structure, and these trees exist within the footprint of the structure, there is no requirement that these trees be replaced.
-The plans contain overall an plan that shows the trees to be removed.
-Most are in the main parking area and along the access drive.
-He has provided a planting plan indicating additional plantings to be provided.
-The applicant proposes to add 140 trees.
-The plan includes a mix of trees including those that will mature to larger diameters such as oak and maple trees.
-I have requested the applicant's engineer advise the number of trees to be removed.
-I offer that an approval of the project would be an approval of the removal of the required trees and the planting of those proposed. - 5.3 The site proposes to install shade trees along the proposed roadways at a spacing of 'approximately 40' on center.
-This is reasonable.
-No action was required by this comment. - 5.4 During site investigation, I observed the following as it relates to existing vegetation on the site:
+The appearance from the view from Cedar was reviewed with the Board at the April 14, 2021 hearing.